-Alternative to Meds Center is a facility that can successfully help a person navigate Lexapro tapering using Lexapro alternatives in a health-restoring way.
+Alternative to Meds Center is a facility that can help a person navigate Lexapro tapering supported in a health-restoring way.

-Alternative to Meds has been a Lexapro tapering help authority for over 15 years.
+Alternative to Meds has been a Lexapro tapering help authority for over 17 years.
 In our published evidence the success of our clients is extremely well-documented.
 Even with people who have what might be considered the most bizarre symptoms, these same symptoms are more common than we see reported in drug literature.
-However, not only do we specialize in these symptoms, we are advantaged because many of our team of trained professionals at Alternative to Meds Center, also experienced these symptoms ourselves which helped us to become the compassionate and informed teachers we are.
+In fact, we specialize in these symptoms.
+And we are advantaged because many of our team of trained professionals at Alternative to Meds Center, also experienced these symptoms ourselves and this is what helped us to become the compassionate and informed teachers we are.

 This video documents the journey of a woman who thought her life was over.
 She chose the Alternative to Meds Center as a last-ditch hope.
 Tragically, she was barely able to walk and was not able to work.
 While in our care, she was able to get off of antidepressants and benzodiazepines.
 She also regained her professional career and now can power walk with ease.